Current as of December 2014 | Download print version (in PDF)

 The Governing Board, Supervisory Board, and Executive Board are all prohibited from receiving a direct or indirect benefit from a foundation.
 No party is allowed to receive a proprietary interest in the assets or income of a foundation.
-No party (including founders and donors) is allowed to revoke a contribution and receive property back.
+No party (including founders and donors) is allowed to revoke a contribution and reacquire their property.

 Staatsblad 1870-64 does not regulate proprietary interests in the assets or income of associations.
-However, members are allowed to receive their contributions back from remaining assets after the association's liquidation (Article 7 Staatsblad 1870-64).
+However, members are allowed to receive their contributions back from remaining assets after the association's liquidation (Staatsblad 1870-64 Article 7).

 3. Societal Organizations without Legal Entity Status

-The Law on Societal Organizations does not have any provisions regarding proprietary interests in the assets or income of associations.
-The Law also does not provide any guidance regarding liquidation of societal organizations.
+The Law on Societal Organizations does not have any provisions regarding proprietary interests in the assets or income of societal organizations without legal entity status, now does it provide any guidance regarding liquidation.

 The Law on Societal Organizations provides a detailed set of rules on the dissolution of societal organizations.
-Societal organizations of all types can be dissolved if they violate Articles 21 and 59 of the Law on Societal Organizations, which make organizations subject to certain obligations and prohibitions, respectively (see Section IV.D., below.)
+Societal organizations of all types can be dissolved if they violate Articles 21 or 59 of the Law on Societal Organizations, which make organizations subject to certain obligations and prohibitions, respectively (see Section IV.D., below.)

-Societal organizations that violate any of the terms in Article 21 and Article 50 will first be given written notice.
+Societal organizations that violate any of the terms in Articles 21 or 50 will first be given written notice.
 If the organization continues the violation, the government will freeze its funding (if it receives funding from the government) and/or its activities.
 To freeze an organization’s activities, in the case of a national-level societal organization, the government has to consult the Supreme Court and the Supreme Court shall give its opinion within 14 days.
-If this time frame of 14 days is not met, the government may impose the freezing sanction without the opinion of the Supreme Court.
+If this time frame of 14 days is not met, however, the government may impose a temporary freezing sanction, without the opinion of the Supreme Court.
 In the case of a provincial-level or city/regency-level organization, the government must consult the leadership of the local House of Representatives, the head of the local attorney office, and the head of the local police.
 This temporary ban can be imposed for the maximum of six months.
 If the organization continues the violation after the maximum timeframe for the temporary ban, the organization can be dissolved.

-For foreign foundations, because their legal entity status does not depend on the Indonesian government, the additional sanctions after a temporary ban are, in sequence: to freeze their Operational Permit, to revoke their Operational Permit, to freeze their Principle Permit, to revoke their Principle Permit, and, lastly, to impose immigration sanctions according to immigration law (see Section 4.G., below, for more detail on the permit system).
+For foreign foundations, because their legal entity status does not depend on the Indonesian government, the additional sanctions after a temporary ban are, in order of operation: to freeze their operational permit, to revoke their operational permit, to freeze their principle permit, to revoke their principle permit, and, lastly, to impose immigration sanctions according to immigration law (see Section 4.G., below, for more detail on the permit system).

-After dissolution, Law No. 16 of 2001 stipulates that the remaining assets after liquidation shall be given to other foundations that share the same objectives, as selected by the Governing Board (Article 68).
-Law No. 28 of 2004 adds that the remaining assets can also be given to other legal entities pursuing the same objectives provided the laws regulating those legal entities allow such transfers.
+After dissolution, the Law on Foundations stipulates that the assets remaining after liquidation shall be given to other foundations that share the same objectives, as selected by the Governing Board (Article 68).
+Law No. 28 of 2004 adds that the remaining assets may also be given to legal entities other than foundations that pursue the same objectives, provided the laws regulating those legal entities allow such transfers.
 If neither of these laws is applicable, then the remaining assets shall be given to the State and used in accordance with the activities of the foundation.

-An association can be involuntarily dissolved by revoking its legal entity status if it continues to violate Article 21 and Article 50 after a temporary ban.
+The government can involuntarily dissolve an association by revoking its legal entity status if it continues to violate Article 21 and Article 50 after a temporary ban.
 In order to dissolve an association, the Minister of Home Affairs must first submit a petition to the district court in which the association is domiciled.
 The district court then must issue a decision within 60 days upon receiving the petition.
-The court decision can be challenged to the Supreme Court as a cassation case and the Supreme Court must issue a decision in 60 days.
+The court decision can be challenged to the Supreme Court as a cassation case and the Supreme Court must issue a decision within 60 days.

 Members of the association are allowed to receive their contributions back from remaining assets after the State Receiver (Balai Harta Peninggalan) completes the liquidation process.